 For more information, please see DCU Summer Scholars.

 The programme centres on curriculum which is largely technology based.
-It consists of 4 Modules which are delivered in schools by teachers who receive training by DCU and support by DCU.
+It consists of 4 Modules which are delivered in schools by teachers who receive training and support by DCU.

 20 hours of curriculum on Multimedia & Social Innovation